ERUD1T3/software-testing/docs/readme.md

 >https://en.wikipedia.org/wiki/Transitive_relation

 ## Function
-relation is a function if every value in the doamin is used and has exactly one value in the range
+relation is a function if every value in the domain is used and has exactly one value in the range